Uber and Lyft no longer require you to wear a mask on rides

 “Many people still feel safer wearing a mask because of personal or family health situations, so please be respectful of their preferences,” reads Uber’s updated policy.
 “And if you ever feel uncomfortable, you can always cancel the trip.”

 What about Lyft?
 Did they change their mask policy?
 Yup, they sure did.
-A few hours after Uber made their announcement, Lyft followed suit and updated its health safety guidelines as well.
+A few hours after Uber announced, Lyft followed suit and updated its health safety guidelines as well.

 “Now that the CDC order mandating masks on transportation is no longer in effect, starting today, we’re updating our policies for riding and driving with Lyft,” a company blog post reads.